-Financial Aid Approved Status
+Financial Aid Probation Status

 After a semester of financial aid warning, if students have not reestablished eligibility based on the qualitative or quantitative standards previously mentioned, they will lose eligibility for financial aid.
 Students may submit an appeal to the Financial Aid Office.
-This appeal will be reviewed by the Financial Aid Office and, if approved, will allow students to be placed on approval status for one semester (if denied, see financial aid termination status).
+This appeal will be reviewed by the Financial Aid Office and, if approved, will allow students to be placed on probation for one semester (if denied, see financial aid termination status).
 Students will be notified in writing that their financial aid is available along with any conditions associated with this status.
+Students can regain aid eligibility if they meet the required cumulative standards.
 If it is determined that students cannot regain eligibility after one semester on approval status, an academic plan may be established.
+If an academic plan is established, the student is aid eligible as long as the standards of the plan are being met.
 Failure to adhere to the academic plan will result in students being placed on financial aid termination.